slact/ngx_lua_ipc/README.md

 Interprocess communication for lua_nginx_module and openresty.
 Send named alerts with string data between Nginx worker processes.

-Asynchronous, nonblocking, non-locking.
+Asynchronous, nonblocking, non-locking, and *fast*!

 ### History

-I wrote this as a quick hack to separate the [interprocess code](https://github.com/slact/nchan/tree/master/src/store/memory) out of [Nchan](https://github.com/slact/nchan) mostly on a flight back from Nginx Conf 2016.
+I wrote this as a quick hack to separate the [interprocess code](https://github.com/slact/nchan/tree/master/src/store/memory) out of [Nchan](https://github.com/slact/nchan) mostly on a flight back from [Nginx Conf 2016](https://www.nginx.com/nginxconf/2016).
 The completion of this module was generously sponsored by [ring.com](https://ring.com).
 Thanks guys!

 # API